wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-actionable-messages/includes/3-understand-available-actions.md

 The `Action.Http` action is the core action used to make an Actionable Message interact with your service.
 This action sends an HTTP POST to your service, and can include user input.

 An `Action.Http` action can also be set to automatically execute when the user opens the message.
-This allows your card to be up-to-date when the user reads it.
+The result of the action contains a new card, updated with the latest information.
 For example, if an expense report tool sends an approval request to multiple approvers, the card could auto-invoke an action to query the service to see if someone has already approved the report.
 In that case, it could replace the card asking the recipient to approve with a card informing them who approved it and when.

-Your service can provide a completely new card in response to this action, referred to as a refresh card.
+Your service can provide a new card in response to this action, referred to as a refresh card.
 The refresh card will permanently replace the card on that email message.
 Refresh cards are typically used to report back status of the action.
-For example, when a recipient responds to a survey Actionable Message, your service could send back a card with a thank you message, confirming their response has been recorded.
+For example, when a recipient responds to a survey Actionable Message, your service could send back a card thanking the recipient for responding.

 ```json
 {